Related Covered Product Categories

 In addition to selecting the optimal luminaire for the application, building operators should operate lighting only when needed.
 Buyers should consider using lighting controls such as occupancy sensors, task tuning, and dimming when daylight is present.

 Make a Cost-Effective Purchase: Save $19 by Buying a FEMP-Designated Product

 FEMP calculated that the required models below save money if priced no more than $19 above the less-efficient model.
 The best available model saves up to $19.
 Federal purchasers can assume products that meet FEMP-designated efficiency requirements are life cycle cost-effective.
 Table 2 compares three types of product purchases and calculates the lifetime cost savings of purchasing efficient models.

 |Table 2.
 Lifetime Savings for Efficient 1-foot by 4-foot T8 Recessed Lensed Luminaires|

 |Performance||Best Available||Required Model||Less Efficient|

 Light Output: A measure of the total amount of visible light emitted by a source, shown in lumens.
-Seven thousand lumens is typical for this subcategory based on model data.
+Typical light output for this subcategory is 4,200 lumens (based on model data).

 Luminaire Efficacy Rating: Calculated by multiplying the luminaire efficiency by the total rated lamp lumens by the ballast factor, and dividing by the luminaire watts input (shown in lm/W).